 Environmental Mitigation Trust

 Under the settlements, VW agreed to establish a $2.925 billion Environmental Mitigation Trust (Trust) for its beneficiaries to pursue alternative transportation projects intended to fully mitigate the total excess NOx emitted by the non-compliant VW vehicles.
-As an eligible beneficiary, the State of Hawaii has been initially allocated $8.125 million from the Trust based on the number of non-compliant VW vehicles sold in Hawaii (see Hawaii FAQs for more details).
+All 50 states, the District of Columbia, Puerto Rico, and federally recognized Indian tribes are eligible to become beneficiaries of the Trust and will be responsible for administering their respective Trust allocations, which are based upon the number of non-compliant vehicles sold in that jurisdiction.
+As an eligible beneficiary, the State of Hawaii has been allocated $8.125 million from the Trust based on the number of non-compliant VW vehicles sold in Hawaii.

 Zero Emission Vehicle (ZEV) Investment